stanford-dancebreak/stanford-dancebreak.github.io/content/posts/25aut.md

 <!--more-->

-Our beginner workshops and dance socials are open to everyone!
+Our beginner workshops (bolded) and dance socials are open to everyone!
 Intermediate workshops assume some social dance experience.

 {{< EventsTable 3 "2025-09-22" >}}